 Anyone who has bought a watch has probably seen watches with the water-resistant brand stamped on the back of the watch.
 The mark is to indicate how deep that watch can take in the water and to some extent how long.
 All watches with a waterproof brand have passed the leak test.
 It is a pressure test where the bars equal to the depth in meters are read.
-Even if a watch has the water resistance mark, it does not mean that it has been designed for prolonged use underwater.
-Let’s explain this a little more before analyzing what to look for when buying a water resistance watch LTP-E106RG-9A.
+Even if a watch has the water-resistance mark, it does not mean that it has been designed for prolonged use underwater.
+Let’s explain this a little more before analyzing what to look for when buying water-resistance watches.
+Let’s consider you are going to buy Casio LTP-E106RG-9A from Casio online showroom.

+The first thing you will notice will be the 30-meter water resistance mentioned on the back of the Casio watch.
 The water resistance that is measured for 30 meters means that it cannot withstand great pressure.
-If it reaches the 30 meter mark, the clock could break.
+If it reaches the 30-meter mark, the clock could break.
 If you carry the watch underwater repeatedly and up to 20 meters, it will eventually stop working.
-Water resistance is usually intended for someone to know that their watch is safe if it falls into the water, it rains a little or even accidentally swims in a pool.
+Water-resistance is usually intended for someone to know that their watch is safe if it falls into the water, it rains a little or even accidentally swims in a pool.
 In total, water resistance is not for swimming every day.

 Dive watches will eventually be affected by pressure and temperature.
 These stressors combined with the aging of the seals means that the watch must undergo maintenance to reform a good seal.
 Dive watches are also rated for deeper depths, as divers like to visit 100 feet.
 Anyone wishing to swim with a watch would be better with a dive watch over the typical sports watch because they are designed to dive into the water.